E. G. D. Cohen

-Ezechiel Godert David "Eddie" Cohen (January 16, 1923– September 24, 2017) was a Dutch-American physicist and Professor Emeritus at The Rockefeller University.
+Ezechiel Godert David "Eddie" Cohen (January 16, 1923 – September 24, 2017) was a Dutch–American physicist and Professor Emeritus at The Rockefeller University.
 He is widely recognised for his contributions to statistical physics.
 In 2004 Cohen was awarded the Boltzmann Medal, jointly with Prof. H. Eugene Stanley.
 Cohen's citation read "For his fundamental contributions to nonequilibrium statistical mechanics, including the development of a theory of transport phenomena in dense gases, and the characterization of measures and fluctuations in nonequilibrium stationary states."

 Personal profile

 Ezechiel (Eddie) Godert David Cohen was born in Amsterdam in 1923.
 He spent World War II being sheltered in safe houses in the Netherlands.
 He received his B.Sc. at the University of Amsterdam in 1952 and his Ph.D. at the University of Amsterdam in 1957.
 He was a research associate for two years at the University of Michigan, Ann Arbor working with George Uhlenbeck and Theodore Berlin, the Johns Hopkins University and an associate professor at the Institute for Theoretical Physics at the University of Amsterdam before moving to the Rockefeller University in New York as a professor in 1963.

 In 2004 Cohen received the triannual Boltzmann Medal from the Committee on Thermodynamics and Statistical Mechanics of the International Union of Pure and Applied Physics, its highest award for contributions to statistical mechanics.
 In that same year, he was honored with a Royal Knighthood in the Order of the Dutch Lion.
 He is the editor of a number of books, including the series Fundamental Problems in Statistical Mechanics, I–VI, which contains an account of the developments in his field over almost 45 years.
 These books contain the proceedings of a summer school in statistical mechanics that he founded in 1961 in the Netherlands.

 In 1979 Cohen became a corresponding member of the Royal Netherlands Academy of Arts and Sciences.

-He is survived by his son Dr. Michael B. Cohen, currently chair of Pathology at Wake Forest Baptist Hospital in Winston-Salem, NC, and his wife Margaret A Cohen (King), his daughter Andrea M. Cohen of Iowa City, Executive Director of the Iowa UN, and her husband Rene Postma, as well as 4 grandchildren (Alyssa (NYC), Rianna (Winston-Salem, NC), Isabella (Washington, DC); and, Jim (Iowa City, IA).
-He was preceded in death by his parents Dr. DE Cohen and Sophia L Cohen (de Sterke) who both perished in Auschwitz after being betrayed from hiding in the Netherlands, and his wife Marina A. Cohen (Rietje)(192-2013) (married in 1950).
+He was survived by his son Dr. Michael B. Cohen, chair of Pathology at Wake Forest Baptist Hospital in Winston-Salem, North Carolina, and his wife Margaret A Cohen (King), his daughter Andrea M. Cohen of Iowa City, former Executive Director of the Iowa United Nations Association, and her husband Rene Postma, as well as four grandchildren (Alyssa (New York City)), Rianna (Winston-Salem, North Carolina), Isabella (Washington, DC); and, Jim (Iowa City, Iowa).
+He was preceded in death by his parents Dr. D. E. Cohen and Sophia L. Cohen (de Sterke) who both were murdered in Auschwitz after being betrayed from hiding in the Netherlands, and his wife Marina A. Cohen (Rietje) (192–2013) (married in 1950).